RafayelMkhitaryan/django_final_project/README.md

 - **Email Notifications**: Send emails for order confirmations, password resets, and promotions.
 - **Cart & Checkout**: Add to cart, manage orders, and process payments.
 - **Admin Dashboard**: Manage users, products, and orders using Django Admin.
+- **Home Page**: Displays banners and featured products.
+- **Product Categories**: Users can browse products based on different categories.
+- **Product View**: Detailed page for each product with descriptions and pricing.
+- **Shopping Cart**: Users can add products to their cart and view selected items.
+- **Add to Cart**: Allows users to add and remove products from the cart.

 ## 🛠 Tech Stack
 - **Backend**: Django